47th issue now available

 - Full and free access to articles, ensuring worldwide outreach and intellectual multiplier effect.

-- Reduced time interval between acceptance of articles and their publication online: we will propose new articles three times per year, time lag between approval of articles and publication will in most cases not exceed 4 months.
+- Reduced time interval between acceptance of articles and their publication online: we will propose new articles three times per year, time lag between final approval of articles and publication will not exceed 4 months.
 In addition, articles will be made available as soon as they reach the final stage of production to registered users, who may access articles (preview).